EberlyODL/phys211/instructor.md

   [ciscode|rev=1|tool=elmsmedia|item=291|entity_type=node|render=display_mode|display_mode=image]
 </div>

 I am an associate teaching professor of physics and the director of online education in physics.
-I am originally from Québec, in Canada but I did my PH.D at Cornell University and I worked at Texas A&M University and at the Perimeter Institute in Canada before coming to Penn State.
+I am originally from Québec in Canada.
+I did my PH.D at Cornell University and I worked at Texas A&M University and at the Perimeter Institute in Canada before coming to Penn State.
 My physics interests include cosmology and high-energy theory.

 I will introduce myself in more details on our first discussion board.
 I am looking forward to your introduction there as well!

 ### Jose Carpio Dumler, teaching assistant.

-I am a physics graduate student.
-I got my bachelor and master's degrees in physics from MIPT in Russia.
-My research interests are topological insulators and photonics.

 ### Quick Orientation